mantidproject/dockerfiles/Linux/development/readme.md

 On Linux an easy way to build a docker container from the image is to run the `build_slim.sh` file from the same folder as the image you want to build.

+To build the jenkins-node docker container run `DOCKER_BUILDKIT=1 ./build.sh` from the folder the file is located in.

 ## Publishing updated images

 All our images are hosted on GitHub instead of Docker.
 In order to publish new images to GitHub you will need to do the following